dolthub/docs/content/introduction/what-is-dolt.md

 ## Version Controlled Database

 Dolt is a [version controlled SQL database](https://www.dolthub.com/blog/2021-09-17-database-version-control/).
-Connect to Dolt just like any MySQL database to run queries or update the data using SQL commands.
+Connect to Dolt just like any MySQL database to run queries.
+Use Dolt system tables, functions, or stored procedures to access version control information and features.

 ## Git for Data